cloudControl/documentation/Platform Documentation.md

 #### Keys

 For secure access to the apps repository each developer needs to authenticate via public/private key authentication.
-Please refer to the [SSH key guide](https://www.cloudcontrol.com/dev-center/guides/ssh-keys) for details how to create and manage your keys.
 You can simply add your default key to your user account using the command line client.
 If it can't find one, cctrl will try to help you create a key.

 ~~~
 $ cctrluser key add